 Talking to Disc in June 1968, just after arriving in the country to record the show she exclaimed how much of a big deal this was for an American.
 "They're very impressed.
 It's a very prestige thing to have a British TV series.
 I'm trilled about it."

 Featured guests on the first series were Alan Price, Donovan, The Hollies, Long John Baldry and future singing partner Glen Campbell.

-There was no third series in 1970, but she made plenty of personal appearances on
+White was booked in to guest on the 10th, but she made plenty of personal appearances

-other people's shows as well as starring in her own half-
+on other people's shows instead, as well as starring in her own half-

 Her guest slot on the Harry Secombe show in July 1971 would be her last TV appearance in the UK.
 However in 1974, long after her hits had dried up her TV career would pick up again with The Bobbie Gentry Happiness Hour on CBS, her first and only TV series in the USA.